 The International Federation of Gynecology and Obstetrics launches project to improve maternal and newborn health in low-resource countries with the support of a Gates Foundation grant London, United Kingdom - November 2008

-The International Federation of Gynecology and Obstetrics (FIGO) is pleased to announce that it has received a US$10.5 million grant from the Bill & Melinda Gates Foundation to improve the lives and health of women and newborns in the world’s most underserved regions.
+FIGO (International Federation of Gynecology and Obstetrics) is pleased to announce that it has received a US$10.5 million grant from the Bill & Melinda Gates Foundation to improve the lives and health of women and newborns in the world’s most underserved regions.

 Maternal and newborn health constitutes a major international health and development issue in low resource countries.
 Concerned that Millennium Development Goal 5 (MDG 5), improve maternal health, has not made significant progress, FIGO’s project “Improving maternal and newborn health in low-resource countries through strengthening the role of obstetric and gynaecological national associations,” will work toward the overarching goal of reducing maternal and newborn mortality and morbidity.

-The project will focus on fifteen FIGO member associations in low- and middle-resource countries in Asia and Africa.
-Over five years, FIGO hopes to enable these member associations to play a catalytic role in making positive changes in policy and practice and improve maternal and newborn health services for underserved populations.
-While the importance of national health professional organizations in tackling maternal mortality in low resource countries has been noted, it could be argued that insufficient consideration has been given to the readiness and capacity of these organisations to take on this role.
-This project will help address this, allowing FIGO and its member associations to work more effectively toward saving the lives of mothers and newborns.
+The project will focus on fifteen FIGO National Member Societies in low- and middle-resource countries in Asia and Africa.
+Over five years, FIGO hopes to enable these organisations to play a catalytic role in making positive changes in policy and practice and improve maternal and newborn health services for underserved populations.
+While the importance of national health professional organisations in tackling maternal mortality in low resource countries has been noted, it could be argued that insufficient consideration has been given to the readiness and capacity of these organisations to take on this role.
+This project will help address this, allowing FIGO and its global membership to work more effectively toward saving the lives of mothers and newborns.